All Episodes

 There's a fundamental issue in society here which is underlined by this debate.

-And it's inevitable, since the stakes are so high, since the stakes are our own understanding of what we are, it's inevitable that that war, unfortunately, should be fairly bloody with neither side taking any prisoners.
+And it's inevitable since the stakes are so high, since the stakes are our own understanding of what we are, it's inevitable that that war, unfortunately, should be fairly bloody with neither side taking any prisoners.

-And as they say, and have said for a long time, the first casualty of war is the truth.
+And as they say and have said for a long time, the first casualty of war is the truth.

 So then you don't see any...
-I certainly don't think anything has yet been settled with these photographs.

-I have high hopes for the ones they're going to yet take of the other artifacts there, but I'll bet when the day has ended, we still have a great big fight on our hands.
+I have high hopes for the ones they're going to yet take of the other artifacts there, but I'll bet when the day is ended, we still have a great big fight on our hands.

 Do you think in our lifetime, Graham, it'll ever be settled?